Can You Guess Julia Schlaepfer’s Hair Reference For Ralph Lauren?

 Getting Ready With

-Can You Guess Julia Schlaepfer’s Hair Reference For Ralph Lauren’s Paris Presentation?
+Can You Guess Julia Schlaepfer’s Hair Reference For Polo Ralph Lauren’s Paris Presentation?

 Hint: It’s not a girl.